Shopify pre-orders vs Kickstarter

 Third-party gateways often don’t support deferred charging.
 Shop Pay, Apple Pay, and Google Pay also have limitations with charge-later pre-orders.
 Shopify automatically hides incompatible payment providers at checkout for pre-order products.

-Installing a pre-order app
+Setting up a pre-order app

 Do more with Shopify apps